Canada in the American Curriculum

 Is there a correlation between states which border Canada, have Canada as the #1 trade partner, have a Canadian Consulate or Quebec Delegation, or a university-level program in Canadian Studies and how much Canadian content is in the state’s curriculum?

-For more information about the data, the reports, or this project, please contact
+For more information about the data, the reports, or this project – which originated at the Center for the Study of Canada, SUNY Plattsburgh, please contact

 Canadian Studies Outreach, Canadian-American Center